yochaigal/cairn/barebones/barebones-core-rules.md

 - _Petty_ items do not take up any slots. _Bulky_ items take up **two** slots.
 - A bag of coins worth less than 100gp is _petty_ and does not occupy a slot.

+## Hirelings

+- Adventuring parties can recruit hirelings, relying on their unique skills, knowledge, and training to aid in expeditions.
+- To create a hireling, choose an appropriate role from the [Hirelings](/second-edition/players-guide/marketplace#hirelings-per-day) table in the Marketplace.
+Roll 3d6 for each attribute and 1d6 for their HP.
+Give them **equipment** appropriate to their station, then roll on the Character Traits tables to further flesh them out.
+- Alternatively, choose an appropriate [**background**](/second-edition/players-guide/character-creation#backgrounds) and **name** from the [Character Creation](/second-edition/players-guide/character-creation) guide.
+Roll (or choose from) the tables for that background.
+Then roll for Rations, Gold Pieces, Attributes, HP, and age.

+## Die of Fate

+- Optionally, roll 1d6 whenever the outcome of an event is uncertain or to simulate an element of randomness and chance.
+- A roll of 4 or more generally favors the PCs, while a roll of 3 or under usually means bad luck for the PCs.

 ## Magic

 ### Spellbooks